Not All CBD Is the Same

 What happens if a client forgets to give the product daily?

-Nothing, other than potentially not realizing therapeutic benefit during the duration of missed doses.
+Nothing, other than potentially not realizing potential benefit during the duration of missed doses.

 What happens if client administers too high a dose?